jamesbthomas/ckad-practice/notes/architecture.md

 can also set the namespace for the current context

 ## Resource Quotas
-allow resource limiting within a namespace defined via yaml files
+allow resource limiting within a namespace, defining max/min for all pods together in the namespace defined via yaml files
 - apiVersion: v1
 - kind: ResourceQuota